 Skip to main content

-Read All About It: A Complete Guide to Cooking Oils
+A Complete Guide to Cooking Oils

 A kitchen staple, cooking oil can be found on the shelves of almost every household across the globe.
-However, with dozens of uses and oils to choose from, picking the right one for your dish can pose quite a challenge.
-Here’s a closer look at some of the most popular cooking oils, tips for using them, and how they can change the way you cook.
+However, with dozens of uses and types of cooking oils, picking the right one for your dish can be a challenge.

 Vegetable Oil

-Extracted from fruits, grains, seeds, and nuts, vegetable oil is a popular, accessible, and affordable everyday oil choice.
-Vegetable oil maintains a neutral taste and smell, giving the flavors of specific dishes a chance to shine on their own.
 With a very high smoke point (the point at which it stops simmering), vegetable oil is ideal for frying, baking, and cooking at high temperatures.

 THE HIGHLIGHTS: